 Dental assistants will typically spend much of their day working closely with dentists and patients.
 Dental assistants may take a patient’s medical history and vital signs like pulse and blood pressure before a procedure.
 They also can act as patient support systems, explaining procedures to patients before they occur so as to put patients at ease.
 During a procedure, dental assistants may pass instruments to the dentist or use equipment such as suction hoses, matrix bands, or dental curing lights.

-Other tasks commonly performed by dental assistants include preparing treatment rooms, sterilizing equipment and tools, documenting procedures and scheduling appointments.
+Other tasks commonly performed by dental assistants include preparing treatment rooms, sterilizing equipment and tools, documenting procedures, dental record keeping and scheduling appointments.

 Some dental assistants are trained to take x-rays of teeth and make sure the images are clear.
 Also, they may, under the supervision of a dentist, perform lab tasks including taking impressions of teeth, preparing materials for dental impressions or temporary crowns.